Vancouver home sales set new record for September

 The MLS home price Index composite benchmark price for all residential properties hit $1,041,300 in September, up 5.8 per cent from September 2019.

-Real estate board chairwoman Colette Gerber says that while a wave of homes hit the market last month, it was not enough to keep up with demand and low supply has pushed prices higher.
+While a wave of homes hit the market last month, it was not enough to keep up with demand and low supply has pushed prices higher, said real estate board chairwoman Colette Gerber.

+There were 6,402 properties newly listed for sale in September, up 10.1 per cent from August.
+But the sales-to-active listings ratio — a key metric used to analyze home prices — was 27.8 per cent, above the 20-per-cent threshold where prices tend to rise.

-Gerber says low interest rates and changing housing needs during the COVID-19 pandemic have also influenced the market.
+Gerber says low interest rates and changing housing needs during the COVID-19 pandemic have also influenced the market, which is recovering from a lockdown that slowed sales in the spring selling season.

+Agents sold 730 attached homes (such as townhomes and rowhouses) and 1,317 detached homes in September, as sales in both categories rose more than 70 per cent from the same time a year ago.

+Apartments, meanwhile, made up the biggest share of sales at 1,596, but were up 36.9 per cent year-over-year.

 This report by The Canadian Press was first published Oct.
 2, 2020.